Logiqx/gps-details/docs/devices/garmin/power/README.md

 Created: 29 Aug 2026

-Updated: 15 Sep 2026
+Updated: 18 Sep 2026

 ### Introduction

-There is currently some debate about the "new" satellite settings on the fenix 9.
+There was initially some debate about the "new" satellite settings on the fenix 9.

 ![comparison](img/comparison.png)

-This document shares my observations after some basic investigations.
+This document shares what has been learned after some basic investigations.